Team-Neb/Main-Root/NebulousMenu/README.txt

 - a Key: the key to the next level.

 Role of member:
-Steven Nguyen: implement player class, health bar class. create player sprite sheet.
+Steven Nguyen: implement player class, health bar class. create player sprite sheet, health bar sprite sheet

 Richard Mojarro: Added the enemy class, collision detection method for player with enemy through movement.
 Also with sword and enemy.
 Created the GameDrop class which creates